valayDave/arxiv-miner/docs/structures.md

     text:str = "Text relating to the introduction of a paper" children:List[Section]
 ```
-The *children* in the `Section` hold the information about the child notes of that Fragment.
-The Fragment object helps capture a research paper’s hierarchy before it gets parsed into a key-value-based `ResearchPaper`.
+The *children* in the `Section` hold the information about the child notes of that `Section`.
+The `Section` object helps capture a research paper’s hierarchy before it gets parsed into a key-value-based `ResearchPaper`.
 The `Section` object can also be serialized to JSON making it indexable in the Lucene search index.